Magema Magwaza Fuze

 Magema Magwaza Fuze (c.
 1844–1922) was the author of Abantu Abamnyama Lapa Bavela Ngakona (The Black People and Whence They Came), the first book in the Zulu language published by a native speaker of the language.

-Born near Pietermaritzburg, Colony of Natal, he was brought up from about 12 years of age by Bishop John William Colenso and converted to Christianity.
-Following his education at the mission, he trained as a printer and compositor on Colenso's press before starting his own printing business.
-He wrote for a number of Zulu newspapers and in 1896 travelled to the island of Saint Helena to be the secretary to Dinuzulu kaCetshwayo, king of the Zulus, returning to Natal in 1898.
+Born near Pietermaritzburg, Colony of Natal, he was brought up from about 12 years of age by Bishop John William Colenso and was baptized into the Anglican Church of Southern Africa.
+Following his education at the mission, he trained as a printer and compositor on Bishop Colenso's press before starting his own printing business.
+He wrote for a number of Zulu newspapers and in 1896 travelled to the island of Saint Helena to be the secretary to Dinuzulu kaCetshwayo, exiled king of the Zulus, before returning to Natal in 1898.

 Abantu Abamnyama was published in 1922 and in an English translation in 1979.
-It has been described as one of the principal sources of Zulu history.
+It has been described as one of the principal sources for the history of the Zulu people.

 Early life

-Magema Magwaza Fuze was born near present day Pietermaritzburg in Zululand around 1840 to Magwaza, son of Matomela, son of Thoko.
+Magema Magwaza Fuze was born near present-day Pietermaritzburg in Zululand around 1840 to Magwaza, son of Matomela, son of Thoko.
 The amaFuze were a sub-clan of the amaNgcobo.
 Nothing is known of his mother.
 His birth name was Manawami but he was given the nickname Skelemu, possibly derived from the Afrikans word skelm for rascal or trickster.
 He told his parents that he would not be raised at home but would work for an important white man.

 Fuze was raised from the age of about 12 by John William Colenso, the first Bishop of Natal.
 His year of birth was estimated by Colenso on the basis that Fuze was about 12 years old when he first met him.
 Colenso converted him to Christianity and baptised him in 1859, giving him the Zulu name Magema.
 Colenso never gave his converts English or Biblical names.
 He was educated at the Ekukhanyeni ("place of enlightenment") mission station.